 We have made a list of questions we are most often asked.
 We will update these regularly.

-Question: I was ‘shielding’ earlier on this year, do I need to this time (November 2020)?
+Question: I was ‘shielding’ during the lockdown in early 2020, do I need to again?

 Question: Can I get a Coronavirus antibody test for my Personal Assistant (PA) ?

 Answer: Anyone who works in social care can get an antibody test.
 The antibody test will tell you if you if you have had Coronavirus/Covid-19 before, but this does not mean that you will definitely be protected from in future.